yugabyte/yb-sql-workshop/README.md

 This repo contains the requisite material for YugaByte DB PostgreSQL workshop.

-## Requirements
+## Setup

 You can perform all the exercises below on a single mac or linux machine.
 A laptop or desktop would be fine since we are not focused on high throughput.

-You would need the following installed on the machine:
+* You need to have installed JDK version 1.8+ on your machine to complete all the exercises.

-### Install JDK version 1.8+

-### Download this repo.
+* Download this repo.
 You can download the zip directory as follows:
 ```
 wget https://github.com/YugaByte/yb-sql-workshop/archive/master.zip
 unzip master.zip